Rat Terrier/Kennel Q&A

 Q: What’s one thing people often don’t know about this breed that you wish they did?

-A: I wish people knew how ‘not jack russell’ they are. lol.
+A: I wish people knew how ‘not Jack Russell’ they are. lol.
 These dogs are very versatile but don’t do it at hyper speed.
 These are the best couch potato dogs ever, i think, and they don’t take up much room on the sofa if you just have a couple.
 If you have more then it’s another story. lol

 Q: If I buy a puppy from you, do you call me or should I call you?

 A: The phone works both ways.
-I’m sure I’ll call and check on the puppy and my phone is open for any questions you may have, and brags are accepted too. :)
+I’m sure I’ll call and check on the puppy and my phone is open for any questions you may have, and brags are accepted too. 🙂

 Q: Can two dogs of the same gender live peacefully together?

 A: The only time I’ve ever heard of major quarrels was with two females living together (they were even altered).
 I find that Males are more docile in comparison to females.
 But even with males, a hierarchy is best set and maintained to reduce the chances of confrontations.
 Also always a good practice to neuter your males (and females) to reduce some territorial problems, basically takes their minds off ‘other things’.
-If you are concerned about scuffles between dogs, it is suggested to get a an altered male/altered female pair, as these pairings tend to have less issues that I’ve seen.
+If you are concerned about scuffles between dogs, it is suggested to get an altered male/altered female pair, as these pairings tend to have less issues that I’ve seen.
 We tend to always let our dogs out in male/female or male/male pairs as long as there aren’t females in heat and they do just fine.

 Q: Can you guarantee a size or ear carriage of a puppy?